Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block

 \section{Overview of NLCE+VQE approach for 1QP excitations}

-In this section, we provide an overview of our NLCE+VQE framework for computing one quasi-particle (1QP) excitations in the thermodynamic limit, outlining the key components and workflow before presenting the detailed methodology in subsequent Secs.~\ref{sec:LCE}--\ref{sec:VQE}.
+In this section, we provide an overview of our NLCE+VQE framework for computing 1QP excitations in the thermodynamic limit, outlining the key components and workflow before presenting the detailed methodology in Secs.~\ref{sec:LCE} and \ref{sec:VQE}.
+Here, a cluster $C$ is defined as a finite subset of a lattice consisting of a set of sites connected with bonds.
 Perturbative linked-cluster expansions (LCEs) are a common tool for calculating high-order series of excitation energies and spectral signatures of elementary excitations in the thermodynamic limit, but are limited by their perturbative nature.
-Practically, one performs perturbation theory on each graph and then embeds the result in the thermodynamic limit by a proper embedding procedure.
-Numerical linked-cluster expansions (NLCEs) replace the perturbation theory on graphs by numerical cluster solvers, typically exact diagonalization (ED) for both scalar quantities and subspace calculations.
+Practically, one performs perturbation theory on each cluster and then embeds the result in the thermodynamic limit by a proper embedding procedure.
+NLCEs replace the perturbation theory on finite clusters by numerical cluster solvers, typically ED for both scalar quantities and subspace calculations.\\

-In our recent work \cite{Sumeet2024}, we introduced the NLCE+VQE approach for ground-state energies, which uses the variational quantum eigensolver (VQE) as a cluster solver to develop NLCEs for much larger cluster sizes in the future.
-Here, we extend this to 1QP excitations using VQE and PCAT to block-diagonalize cluster Hamiltonians by decoupling the ground-state and 1QP subspace with a unitary $U_{\mathrm{PCAT}}$.
+In our recent work \cite{Sumeet2024}, we introduced the NLCE+VQE approach for ground-state energies, which uses the VQE as a cluster solver to develop NLCEs for much larger cluster sizes in the future.
+Here, we extend this to 1QP excitations using VQE and PCAT to block diagonalize cluster Hamiltonians by decoupling the ground-state and 1QP subspace with a unitary $U_{\mathrm{PCAT}}$.
+Computing 1QP excitations within NLCE is substantially harder than the ground-state case.
+While the ground-state energy is a single scalar per cluster, the 1QP effective Hamiltonian is an $N \times N$ matrix, where $N$ is the number of sites in the cluster, so $\mathcal{O}(N^2)$ matrix elements must be computed instead of a single number.
+Moreover, NLCE embedding of non-scalar quantities is non-trivial since cluster additivity, which holds automatically for the ground-state energy, is not guaranteed for the 1QP block and must be enforced through PCAT.
 The transformed Hamiltonian is $U_{\mathrm{PCAT}}^{\dagger}HU_{\mathrm{PCAT}} = H_{\mathrm{eff}}$, the effective Hamiltonian.
 To obtain 1QP excitation energies, we extract the 1QP block of $H_{\mathrm{eff}}$ and subtract the ground-state energy.

-We benchmark our approach on the transverse-field Ising model (TFIM), a paradigmatic quantum spin system that exhibits a quantum phase transition.
+We benchmark our approach on the TFIM, a paradigmatic quantum spin system that exhibits a quantum phase transition.
 The Hamiltonian for the TFIM with an optional longitudinal field is given by